Michael

 material alternated to ring-shaped permanent magnets 6.

-copper wire 9, sleeves 4, magnets 6, and balls 5 are electrically
+invention, copper wire 9, sleeves 4, magnets 6, and balls 5 are

-metal net 8 completely wrapped around the whole assembly.
+consisting of a metal net 8 completely wrapped around the whole

-the perforated metal tube 3 and then closed at its both ends by
+inside the perforated metal tube 3 and then closed at its both

-two caps 2.
-It should be noted that the continuity of the electric
+ends by two caps 2.
+It should be noted that the continuity of

-connection among ceramic cotton, metal net, and outer perforated
+the electric connection among ceramic cotton, metal net, and

-in greater detail in order to better disclose the characteristics
+described in greater detail in order to better disclose the

 The outside perforated tube 3 is made of bronze and has a